Will Smith Preview, Player Props: Dodgers vs. Marlins

 - The Marlins pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.26).
+- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.25).

 © 2023 Data Skrive.
 All rights reserved.